Skip to main content

 • Check the vehicle’s tires.

-• Make sure to check the condition of the forks.
+• Check the condition of the forks.
 If you see any cracks or distortions, report them to management and avoid using that forklift.

 • Check for any potential hazards.

-Forklift operators must follow OSHA’s best safety practices and ensure that they follow the rules and regulations of the workplace to protect themselves and others.
+Forklift operators must follow OSHA’s best safety practices and the rules and regulations of the workplace to protect themselves and others.

 1. Ensure Visibility

-When operating a forklift, operators must maintain visibility at all times, including keeping the fork low to the ground.
-When the operator loads the forklift, it may limit their visibility.
+When operating a forklift, operators must maintain visibility, including keeping the fork low to the ground.
+When the operator loads the forklift, their visibility may be limited.
 In such cases, operating a forklift in reverse is the best way to ensure visibility and prevent accidents from happening.

 According to OSHA, the following are some of the best practices to ensure greater visibility when operating a forklift: